Insadong: Seoul's Arts, Culture, and Food Street Complete Guide

 Insadong Geujip (인사동 그집) for Traditional Korean Set Meals

-- Price range: Set meals typically start from ₩25,000 - ₩50,000 per person, depending on the number of dishes included.
+- Price range: Set meals usually start from ₩25,000 - ₩50,000 per person, depending on how many dishes are included.

 Shin Old Tea House (신옛찻집) for a Tranquil Tea Break